-Meanwhile lets just say that we are proud Claire Ryley contributed a whooping 4 entries.
+But we are proud to say that Claire Ryley contributed 4 entries already.

 In 2019 Gold Hill Museum was given a collection of superb hand-made dolls’ houses made by Tryphena Orchard, and this year we are exhibiting them with the stories of the people who ‘lived’ in them.
 There are two large semi-detached houses, a Tudor tearoom, and four individual rooms, each with a theme, including a Roman […]

 An unexpected result of the Saturday 14 July session at Gold Hill Museum with Ciorstaidh Trevarthen, Finds Liaison Officer for Dorset and Somerset (above), was the significant re-dating of what was already thought to be the Museum’s oldest artefact.
 A hand-axe, currently labelled as a 200,000 year old Acheulean specimen, appears to be considerably older, […]